 Inspectorate Services - that undertakes quality assurance primarily for the aquaculture and whitefish industries

-Analytical Services – that operate microbiology and chemistry laboratories for a wide range of sectors
+Analytical Services – that operates a microbiology laboratory for a wide range of sectors

 Consultancy Services – that undertakes consultancy services mainly in relation to rural, island and marine areas